Closer Than They Appear?

 Like Book, Sermon was a late addition who essentially redshirted his sophomore campaign.
-A former third-round pick of the 49ers, the 24-year-old Sermon offers the intriguing upside and measurables that suggest the former Sooner could be a viable contributor.
+A former third-round pick of the 49ers, the 24-year-old Sermon offers the intriguing upside and measurables that suggest the former Sooner and Buckeye could be a viable contributor.
 It will be interesting to monitor his development under widely respected running backs coach Jemal Singleton.

 LB Christian Elliss

 Elliss burst onto the scene in Week 13, making an immediate impact on a special teams unit in disarray.
 The second-year linebacker impressed with his toughness, tenacity, and willingness to do the dirty work, and I will be watching to see if the experience ultimately translates into a more substantial depth role on defense.

 DE Janarius Robinson

 The signing of Robinson off the Vikings’ practice squad in mid-September always felt like a move made with an eye toward the future.
 Sporting a rocked-up physique and possessing inherent athleticism — not to mention his Florida State pedigree — Robinson will have a chance to contend for one of the final roster spots, invigorating a largely veteran-laden unit with a youthful reinforcement.

 WR Tyrie Cleveland

 A seventh-round pick of the Broncos in 2020, Cleveland appeared in 23 games over two seasons in Denver, where he thrived as a core special teamer, logging 320 special teams snaps.
 The former Florida wideout — whose time in Gainesville overlapped with Brian Johnson, who is poised to be the team’s next offensive coordinator — also offers kick return capability.
 Cleveland, 25, boasts legitimate 4.4 speed, so he’ll have an opportunity to open some eyes as and compete for a roster spot.